7XDarkZz/fmp_garden/src/site/notes/Main/1. Proposal/Section 1 – Rationale.md

 ## Progress

-Over the past 12 Units I have improved in many areas, I have gotten much better at basic hardsurface modelling which I was already good at, now being able to use multiple different softwares and learning new techniques.
+Over the past 12 Units I have improved in many areas, I have got much better at basic hardsurface modelling which I was already good at, now being able to use multiple different software and learning new techniques.
 As for sculpting I was very bad before and I think I have improved a lot but still have areas to improve and that is partly why I have chose to do something sculpt-heavy for my project.
 As for game engines like Unreal I have also improved as I have learnt new techniques about modular modelling for rapid level design and have also improved in using Blueprints.

 ## FMP Choice